Catch Me If You Can (game show): Lip sync phase

 Each mystery singer performs a lip sync to a song; good singers mime to a recording of their own, while bad singers mime to a backing track by another vocalist.
 After the "stage of truth" performances, they are now allowed to talk freely.

-If the guest artists guessed the mystery singer right, they get one to three points depending on each sub-round, otherwise the mystery singers did the same points have if they guessed wrong.
+If the guest artists guessed the mystery singer right, they get points depending on batch, otherwise the mystery singers did the same points have if they guessed wrong.

 Dark horse

-A "surprise" mystery singer dubbed the "dark horse" (Темная лошадка), is appeared on the "stage of truth" to interrogate both teams of "stars" and "invaders".
-The highest-scoring team or both of two (if the game ends in a tie) would have do the same mechanic as the solo lip sync sub-rounds.
+A "surprise" mystery singer dubbed the "dark horse" (Темная лошадка) is appeared on the "stage of truth"; the highest-scoring team or both of two (if the game ends in a tie) would have do the same mechanic as the lip sync solo phase.
+The winning team is determined on two different conclusions:

-Depending on final result of its previous phase, the game is determined to conclude with two different scenarios: